- Safari in Etosha National Park, the best place to spot black rhinos

 |Day 9||Explore Etosha National Park||Etosha|

 Enjoy a day at your leisure in Namibia's capital city.
 Windhoek has a continental atmosphere, mixing German colonial architecture with the tempos of a modern African city.
 Browse displays of African drums and woodcarvings on the pavement, along with elegant shops offering sophisticated Swakara garments and Namibian gemstones.

-Rise early for an excursion into the Namib "Sand Sea", including the famous Sossusvlei dune belt.
-This area has some of the highest known sand dunes in the world.
-Sossusvlei is situated at the end of the Tsauchab River, a dry riverbed that only flows in the years of exceptional rainfall.
+Rise early for an excursion into the Namib "Sand Sea," including the famous Sossusvlei dune belt.
+This area has some of the highest known dunes in the world.
+Sossusvlei is situated at the end of the Tsauchab River, a dry riverbed that only flows in years of exceptional rainfall.